pupcrafty/DiamondDrip/synchronizer/README.md

 - The game only sends unique predictions (duplicates are filtered)
 - Errors are silently ignored to prevent blocking game execution
 - CORS headers are enabled to allow cross-origin requests
+- All prediction data is stored in SQLite database for later analysis
+- SQLite is included in Python's standard library, so no additional dependencies are needed